Miami Hotel and Restaurant Management Programs

 Bachelor of Science in Hospitality Management

-Aspiring managers may study full- or part-time in this 120-credit program.
+Aspiring managers may study full- or part-time in this 120-credit program, which is offered online and on-campus.
 There are 6 management majors to choose from, including hotel/lodging and restaurant/food service.
 The hospitality core includes courses such as food production management, hospitality industry accounting, hospitality information technology, food/beverage cost control, hospitality industry law, human resources management, hospitality facilities management, and marketing strategies.
 In addition, students will complete electives and core curriculum courses required by the university.
 An internship is required in this program, unless an individual has well-documented extensive hospitality experience.
 Students may also choose from management minors, such as hotel/lodging, restaurant/foodservice, or travel/tourism.

 Master of Science in Hospitality Management

 Candidates for this program must have a minimum 3.0 grade point average in a 4-year bachelor's degree program or submit GRE or GMAT scores for consideration.
 Applicants whose undergraduate work is not in hospitality management may be required to complete some preparatory courses.
-This 42-credit program includes courses such as globalization and competitive methods, contemporary global issues, organizational behavior in the hospitality industry, strategic management, financial management, hospitality law, restaurant development, and hospitality enterprise technologies.
-A thesis track is available.
-Students must complete 1,000 of practical work experience and 300 hours in a graduate internship for degree completion.
+This 33-credit program includes courses such as globalization and competitive methods, contemporary global issues, organizational behavior in the hospitality industry, strategic management, financial management, hospitality law, restaurant development, and hospitality enterprise technologies.
+This program can be completed wholly online, and a 4 + 1 B.S. and M.S. program is available.

 Master of Science in Hospitality Management - Executive Program

 This 30-credit program has similar admission requirements to the program described above, as well as requiring that applicants have 5 years of hospitality management or teaching experience and currently work as a manager in the industry or as a faculty member in a secondary education program.
-Core requirements include hospitality asset management, strategic management for hospitality/tourism, e-Commerce, restaurant development, current issues in the lodging industry, hospitality enterprise technologies, and marketing management.
+Core requirements include hospitality asset management, strategic management for hospitality/tourism, hospitality enterprise technologies, and marketing management.
 In order to meet student scheduling needs, evening and online classes are available.

 The Hospitality College was established in 1992 and now has 6 degrees programs, including 2 presented in conjunction with the College of Culinary Arts.
 Hospitality management students take courses in their majors during the first term, with internships geared towards the concentration study area.
 Each program includes the chance to study abroad.